mflx/academic-kickstart-alt/content/authors/admin/_index.md

 - Visitors
 ---

-Digital Product Strategist and Product Lead in Startups for over a decade.
-Currently Coaching and Consulting Lead at Leanovate, Berlin.
+Digital Product Manager, Strategist and Lead at startups for over a decade.
+Currendly residing in Berlin.

 Things I do: